 Printing and production of materials

-- printing (must be on paper no heavier than 700 grams per square metre, or flat magnetised material), including postal vote applications
+- printing (must be on paper no heavier than 700 grams per square metre, or flat magnetised material), including postal vote applications and business cards

 - distributing postal vote applications, including reply paid envelopes (see ‘postal vote applications’ section below)